PikasXYZ/Multi-Functional_LINE_Notify_BOT/README.md

  ㅤ

-:bell: The left side of each row in `LineNotifyTokens.txt` is the name of token named by your own and the right one is token, which are seperated by TAB(\t).
+:bell: The left side of each row in `LineNotifyTokens.txt` is the name of token named by your own and the right one is token, which are separated by TAB(\t).

  ㅤ
 ## Installation